ox7f/ox7f.github.io/_posts/2021-04-25-blitzProp.md

 ![](/assets/img/blitzProb_web.png#center)

 ## Vulnerability
-Going through the source code, we can see in the file `routes/index.js` that the function "unflatten" is called after receiving a post request:
+If we go through the source code, we can see in the file `routes/index.js` that the function "unflatten" is called after receiving a post request and on a successful if  "pug.compile.
+The vulnerable code of the challenge:

 ``` javascript
 const path              = require('path');